Kittitas Depot

-The Chicago, Milwaukee, St. Paul & Pacific Railroad-Kittitas Depot is a railroad station in Kittitas, Washington, United States, that was built in 1909 by the Chicago, Milwaukee and St. Paul (the "Milwaukee Road") as part of the railroad's Pacific Extension.
+The Chicago, Milwaukee, St. Paul & Pacific Railroad-Kittitas Depot is a railroad station in Kittitas, Washington, United States, that was built in 1909 by the Chicago, Milwaukee and Puget Sound Railway (the "Milwaukee Road") as part of the railroad's Pacific Extension.

 The depot is a rectangular, single-story, wood-frame building.
 It was built to serve the local community by shipping agricultural products.
 A small rail yard served the potato packing houses.
 In 1919, after the railroad electrified, an electric substation and operators' houses were built adjacent to the depot.
 In 1974, the substation was razed, and the operators' houses were sold to private individuals.
-After the railroad abandoned the Pacific Extension in 1980, the depot was taken over by the State of Washington and now is part of the Iron Horse State Park, a rails-to-trails initiative.
+After the railroad abandoned the Pacific Extension in 1980, the depot was taken over by the State of Washington and is now part of the Iron Horse State Park, a rails-to-trails initiative.

 The depot was listed in the National Register because of its association with the Milwaukee Road and the development of railroads in Washington.